angelodibella/git-context/README.md

   * Terminal prompts and IDE integrations break.
   * Managing `--git-dir` flags or complex aliases is tedious and doesn't scale.
   * Files like `README.md` or `.gitignore` that exist in both repos create conflicts in the working directory.

-**Note:** The flag `--separate-git-dir` is avoided due to the path to the directory being absolute.
-Changing, say, the parent directory's name would break this.
+  * Being bound by usint `--separate-git-dir` which uses (fragile) absolute paths.

 ## The Solution

 `git-context` orchestrates multiple Git repositories within one working tree.
 It uses a symbolic link named `.git` that it can instantly point to different underlying repositories (e.g., `.git-public`, `.git-private`).

-This makes all your tools—your terminal prompt (Starship, Powerlevel10k), your IDE (VS Code), and `git` itself—work perfectly, no matter which context is active.
-It goes a step further by actively managing files that are shared between contexts, giving you a "branch-like" switching experience.
+This makes all your tools (your terminal prompt, your text editor/IDE, and `git` itself) work perfectly, no matter which context is active.
+It goes a step further by actively managing files that are shared between contexts, giving you a branch-like switching experience.

 ## Core Features